 Why I Am a Hindu

-Why I Am a Hindu offers a profound reexamination of Hinduism, one of the world’s oldest and greatest religious traditions.
+Why I Am a Hindu offers a profound reexamination of Hinduism, and cautions against its politicisation.

 Shashi Tharoor served for twenty-nine years at the UN, culminating as Under-Secretary-General.
-He is a Congress MP in India, the author of fifteen previous books and has won numerous literary awards, including a Commonwealth Writers’ Prize.
+He is a Congress MP in India, the author of sixteen previous books and has won numerous literary awards, including a Commonwealth Writers’ Prize.
 His Inglorious Empire: What the British Did to India was a Sunday Times bestseller and was named as a Financial Times book of the year.

 ‘A profound book on one of the world’s oldest and greatest religions.’ — The Hindustan Times

 ‘Shashi Tharoor is the most charming and persuasive writer in India.
 His new book is a brave and characteristically articulate attempt to save a great and wonderfully elusive religion from the certainties of the fundamentalists and the politicisation of the bigots.’ — William Dalrymple